 - Best option for people who will do video rendering / stream.

-- Best option if you’re looking to play games at Ultra and 4K it’s definitely the best option.
+- If you’re looking to play games at Ultra and 4K it’s definitely the best option.

 - Future-proof CPU.
 You will be able to play any game at Ultra for the upcoming 3-5 years.